techmilldenton/dfwopendataday/sponsors.md

 <div class="container">
 	<div class="row">
 		<div class="col-md-8 offset-md-2 lead pt-5 pb-5">
-			Hack NTX is a 100% community organized hackathon by TechMill, a registered 501(c)(3) nonprofit focused on building community through networking, events, and education.
+			DFW Open Data Day is a 100% community organized event by TechMill, a registered 501(c)(3) nonprofit focused on building community through networking, events, and education.
 			<br><br>
-			This event is a first of it's kind for our organization and our community.
 			Since the founding of TechMill, we have had a long history of creating and supporting tech and smart city initiatives in our home city of Denton.
 Whether it was open data, government transparency, or civic engagement - we've always had a soft spot for civic technology.
 			<br><br>
 			For 2018, a successful event means curating a list of projects with attainable, productive outcomes within a day, and providing the top teams (as chosen by the judges) with cash prizes.
 We want everyone to have a great time, become more aware of the smart city initiatives around North Texas, and provide the organizations with projects with validation or prototype of their innovative ideas.
 			<br><br>